 2 Weeks in Peru Itinerary – The Route

 Most travellers fly into the capital, Lima.

-If you have one night, stay in Miraflores, it’s very touristy but has everything on your doorstep – food markets (North America’s embassies – McDonalds etc), clothes shops, bars (Tenerife strip style), and an amazing view of the beach.
+If you have one night, stay in Miraflores.
+It’s very touristy but has everything on your doorstep – food markets, North America’s embassies – McDonald’s, etc., clothes shops, bars, and an amazing beach view.

 - Lima to Paracas: Approximately 3 – 4 hours

 - Lima to Màncora (see below): 17 – 19 hours (1-hour 45-minute flight approximately)

 Read next: things to do in Lima’s districts.